-I recommend anyone coming to Byron as a family to have a look on Airbnb.
-We found an amazing three-bedroom house that was full equip with everything a family would need, as well as a big flat area for kids and amazing swimming pool.
+I recommend anyone coming to Byron as a family to have a look at Airbnb.
+We found an amazing three-bedroom house that was fully equipped with everything a family would need, as well as a big flat area for kids and an amazing swimming pool.

 This meant that when we were not out and about the kids still had plenty of space to run around and we could relax.

 We found the perfect place only 800m from town but far enough away from the hustle and bustle on a quiet street called Keats Cottage.